cape-io/redux-history-sync/README.md

 * Store must have valid initialState set with current location/history information.
 * Make browser back/forward navigation and the address bar as controlled as possible.
 * Restore previous state on navigation changes.
-* Changes to the pathname portion of window.location via Redux action is a `push` event.
+* Typical changes to the pathname portion of window.location via Redux action is a `push` event.
 * Mirror DevTools changes by moving browser history forward or backward where possible.

 ## Not for you?